SALEM’S LOT Reveals Haunting New Footage and Will Hit Max in October

 One of Stephen King’s earliest novels is coming to the screen, but it won’t be the big screen anymore.
 The Hollywood Reporter initially revealed that Annabelle Comes Home director Gary Dauberman is helming a big-screen adaptation of Salem’s Lot.
 The epic vampire tale was one of King’s earliest success stories and was his follow-up novel to his breakthrough hit Carrie in 1975.
 Dauberman will not only direct the film, but he’s writing the screenplay as well.
 He also wrote the screenplay for both chapters of the blockbuster It.
 Horror maestro James Wan is one of the film’s producers.
-But, after some shakeups in the Warner Bros. release schedule, Salem’s Lot will actually skip theaters and head straight to Max in 2024.
+But, after some shakeups in the Warner Bros. release schedule, Salem’s Lot will actually skip theaters and head straight to Max in October.
 And that’s a shame because it has Stephen King’s very own seal of approval.
+Either way, this new clip from Salem’s Lot makes us excited to see it:

 Here’s what we know about this Salem’s Lot adaptation.